Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

 Here, $a_i$ and $a_i^\dagger$ are the bosonic annihilation and creation operators at site $i$, satisfying the canonical commutation relations $[a_i, a_j^\dagger] = \delta_{ij}$, and $n_i := a_i^\dagger a_i$ is the local number operator.
 The hopping amplitudes $J_{i,j}$ exhibit a power-law decay with distance $d_{i,j}$,

 where $g > 0$ is the hopping strength and $\alpha$ is the decay exponent.
 The distance $d_{i,j}$ between two sites $i,j \in V$ is defined as the length of the shortest path connecting them.
-We remark that it's not hard to see one can obtain the finite-range Bose-Hubbard model by replacing the long-range condition by the following finite-range counterpart:
+We remark that it is not hard to see that one can obtain the finite-range Bose-Hubbard model by replacing the long-range condition with the following finite-range counterpart:

-with $\theta(\bullet)$ being the Heaviside step function and $d_{c}=\mathcal{O}(1)$ being the cutoff hopping range.
+with $\Theta(\bullet)$ being the Heaviside step function and $d_{c}=\mathcal{O}(1)$ being the cutoff hopping range.